Last updated

 Ignoring the list or assuming support will just be added later can lead to costly mistakes.

-Drive Hub is a clever piece of kit, performing feats ranging from bringing a list of old & new wheels to modern consoles, to bridging together top-tier racing equipment from mixed brands.
-With utterly unrivalled compatibility, it can be considered a miracle box, but even it can't do everything!
+Drive Hub is quite capable, performing feats ranging from bringing a list of old and new wheels to modern consoles, to bridging together top-tier racing equipment from mixed brands.
+With unrivalled compatibility, you may think it a miracle box, but be mindful of what it can and can't do...

 This section will familiarize you with Drive Hub, additional items you may need to source, and the overall planning of your setup.